Hybrid Quantum-Classical Optimization Workflows for the Shipment Selection Problem: Introduction

 From a computational perspective, the SSP generalizes NP-hard routing and assignment problems such as the Capacitated Vehicle Routing Problem (CVRP), multi-depot Vehicle Routing Problem (MDVRP), and pickup-and-delivery variants.
 Recent quantum approaches to related logistics problems have mainly followed two routes.
 Quantum annealing formulations encode routing and assignment decisions as Quadratic Unconstrained Binary Optimization (QUBO) problems \cite{Neukart2017Traffic, Harikrishnakumar2020MDCVRP}, while hybrid decomposition workflows use classical pre-processing together with quantum subproblem optimization \cite{Stollenwerk2019Portfolio}, \cite{Feld2019hybrid}.
 On the gate-model side, QAOA-based approaches have explored tailored encodings and constraint-preserving mixers for routing-type instances \cite{Hadfield2019QAOA}.
 These studies establish that hybrid quantum-classical methods can be meaningfully applied to logistics optimization, while also highlighting the need for workflows that remain effective under limited circuit depth, approximate simulation, and realistic industrial constraints.

 In this work, we develop such a workflow for the shipment selection problem.
-Specifically, we formulate SSP as a mixed-integer quadratic program and map it to a QUBO and corresponding Ising cost Hamiltonian; we study the resulting optimization problem using noiseless simulations of Iterative-QAOA, a non-variational warm-start extension of QAOA \cite{lopez2025non}; and we evaluate the resulting assignments within a hybrid Einride Optimization Solver (EOS) warm-start pipeline using operational Key Performance Indicators (KPIs) on real weekly fleet schedules.
+Specifically, we formulate SSP as a mixed-integer quadratic program and map it to a QUBO and corresponding Ising cost Hamiltonian; we study the resulting optimization problem using noiseless simulations of Iterative-QAOA, a non-variational warm-start extension of QAOA \cite{lopez2025non}; for the scenarios within reach of current devices (20--32 qubits) we corroborate these results with direct execution on IonQ trapped-ion quantum hardware; and we evaluate the resulting assignments within a hybrid Einride Optimization Solver (EOS) warm-start pipeline using operational Key Performance Indicators (KPIs) on real weekly fleet schedules.
 The rest of the paper is organized as follows.
 In \cref{sec:problem_formulation} we present the SSP formulation and its Hamiltonian mapping, together with the Iterative-QAOA algorithm.
 In \cref{sec:methods} we describe the benchmark instances, implementation details, classical baselines, and evaluation protocol.
-In \cref{sec:results} we report noiseless simulation results and the hybrid workflow KPIs.
+In \cref{sec:results} we report noiseless simulation results, hardware-validation runs, and the hybrid workflow KPIs.
 Finally, in \cref{sec:future-outlook} we summarize the main findings and discuss future directions.